Skip to main content

 Scope and Contents

-Consists of a photocopied letter from Alexander Stephens to Dr. David A. Reese, of Monticello, Georgia, inquiring about the prospects of Whig presidential candidate Zachary Taylor in Jasper County, Georgia on July 19th.
-1848.
+This collection consists of a letter from Alexander Stephens to Dr. David A. Reese, of Monticello, Georgia, inquiring about the prospects of Whig presidential candidate Zachary Taylor in Jasper County, Georgia.
+Also included are two transcripts- a typed and handwritten version- as well as the envelope the letter was enclosed in when it was gifted to the donor.

 Dates